What is a Refrigerated Storage Container (a.k.a. Reefer Container)?

 How Do They Work?

-Since they can control for such a wide range of temperatures, many people want to know how exactly reefer containers work.
-Refrigerated storage containers typically work using either integrated or external cooling units, T-flooring, and insulated walls.
+Reefer containers control for a very wide range of temperatures.
+They typically work using either integrated or external cooling units, T-flooring, and insulated walls.

 A majority of refrigerated storage containers use an internal temperature regulation unit.
 These are installed inside of the container and either keep items cool or warm.
 Eventually, an integrated unit will require an external power source on land or on their cargo ship, also known as a “reefer point,” to recharge.